Made in France (film)

 Made in France (working title: L'Enquête) is a 2015 French thriller crime drama film directed by Nicolas Boukhrief and co-written by Boukhrief with Éric Besnard.
 Filming began on 25 August 2014 in Paris, and wrapped on 3 October 2014.
 The film had its premiere at the 20th Busan International Film Festival in October 2015.

 Plot

-Sam, a freelance journalist, decides to investigate the growing phenomenon of disaffected youth joining Islamic extremist groups.
+Sam, a freelance journalist, decides to investigate the growing phenomenon of disaffected youth joining extremist groups.
 He infiltrates a group of four young people who have been tasked with the creation of a jihadist cell and whose mission is to destabilise the city centre of Paris.